 Bryn didn’t look angry; she actually laughed, a raspy, congested sound.
 “At least I was warm for a second, Cal.
 Thanks for trying.”

 Sloan let out a sharp, mocking laugh.
-“It’s like watching a circus act.
-Did you see her last night, Gwen?
-Dripping in punch like a drowned rat.
-And Whitley is still proving he belongs exactly where he is—fumbling basic heat charms with the rest of the clumsy Vapours.
+“Gawd, it’s like watching a circus act.
+Whitley is still proving he belongs exactly where he is—fumbling basic heat charms.
 At least I’m not the only one who should be embarrassed today.”

 But today, his eyes were flat, green depths turned to cold sea glass.
 He looked through her, dismissing her as if she were merely another piece of weathered gothic masonry.
 The sting of his indifference was sharper than any insult.